-The following table sets forth information concerning individual grants of stock options pursuant to the Company's Non-Qualified Stock Option Plan and 1993 Stock Option Plan during the fiscal year ended October 31, 1995 to the Company's Chief Executive Officer and each of the four other most highly compensated executive officers of the Company.
+The following table sets forth information concerning individual grants of stock options pursuant to the Company's Non-Qualified Stock Option Plan and 1993 Stock Option Plan during the fiscal year ended October 31, 1996 to the Company's Chief Executive Officer and each of the four other most highly compensated executive officers of the Company.
 The Company has not granted and does not currently grant stock appreciation rights.
-The option share and per option share price amounts have been adjusted for stock dividends.
+The option share and per option share price amounts have been adjusted for stock dividends and a stock split.